Chronic Infectious Arthritis

 In chronic infectious arthritis, the synovial membrane can proliferate and can erode articular cartilage and subchondral bone.
 Onset is often indolent, with gradual swelling, mild warmth, minimal or no redness of the joint area, and aching pain that may be mild.
 Usually a single joint is involved.

 Patients should have fungal and mycobacterial cultures taken of synovial fluid or synovial tissue, as well as routine studies.
+Molecular testing techniques may also be useful, especially for detecting mycobacteria.

 Plain x-ray findings may differ from those of acute infectious arthritis in that joint space is preserved longer, and marginal erosions and bony sclerosis may occur.